TheGreatMcPain/python-media-scripts/README.md

 `slideshow` has a script that creates a 720p picture slideshow using ffmpeg.

-## NativeDSD to FLAC batch convert.

-`dsd-to-flac` has a script that copies a directory containing DSF/DSD files, and converts the DSD files to FLAC via ffmpeg.

 ## Misc Subtitle Scripts (subtitles folder)

 `compare-forced-subtitles` Created forced subtitles by comparing two BDNXML subtitles